LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-controllers-and-routes/controllers-simple.rst

       }
    }

-"/[controller]" to match conventional route.

-Now when we run our application, we can head over to ``localhost:5001/hello/attribute`` to see the result.
+Now when we run our application, we can head over to ``localhost:5001/helloworld`` to see the result.
 If we head over to the route that was mapped through conventional routing, ``localhost:5001/Hello``, we will find a broken page.

-After we add the ``Index()`` method and configure the routing properly, we can run our application and navigate to ``localhost:5001/hello/attribute``.
 The result is a simple web page with one heading that says "Hello World!"

 .. figure:: figures/staticresponseresult.png